-1. An Employee shall be paid two and one-half (2 1⁄2) times his/her hourly equivalent Salary Rate of Pay for all hours worked on any of the holidays specified below.
+1. An Employee shall be paid two and one-half (2 1⁄2) times his/her Regular Rate of Pay for all hours worked on any of the holidays specified below.

+January 1

-January 1 Martin Luther King, Jr.'s Birthday Good Friday Memorial Day July 4 Labor Day Thanksgiving Day Day after Thanksgiving Day Day Preceding Christmas Day Christmas Day
+Martin Luther King, Jr.'s Birthday

+Good Friday

+Memorial Day

+July 4

+Labor Day

+Thanksgiving Day

+Day after Thanksgiving Day

+Day Preceding Christmas Day

+Christmas Day

 - 2. In the event a holiday falls on Sunday, it shall be observed on Monday.
 A holiday is the twenty-four (24) hour period beginning at the shift-changing hour nearest to 12:01 a.m. on the day so observed. - 3.
 Pay for a Recognized Holiday Not Worked - a.
-An eligible Employee who does not work on a holiday shall be paid eight (8) times his/her hourly equivalent Salary Rate of Pay. - b.
-As used in this Section, an eligible Employee is one who (1) has worked thirty (30) calendar days since his/her last hire; (2) performs work, is on vacation, or is receiving salary continuance in the payroll period in which the holiday is observed; or if s/he is laid off for such payroll period, performs work, is on vacation, or is receiving salary continuance in either the payroll period preceding or the payroll period following the payroll period in which the holiday is observed; and (3) works as scheduled or assigned on both his/her last scheduled workday prior to and his/her first scheduled workday following the day on which the holiday is observed, unless s/he has failed to so work because of sickness or other good cause.
+An eligible Employee who does not work on a holiday shall be paid eight (8) times his/her Regular Rate of Pay. - b.
+As used in this Section, an eligible Employee is one who (1) has worked thirty (30) calendar days since his/her last hire; (2) performs work or is on vacation in the payroll period in which the holiday is observed; or if s/he is laid off for such payroll period, performs work or is on vacation in either the payroll period preceding or the payroll period following the payroll period in which the holiday is observed; and (3) works as scheduled or assigned on both his/her last scheduled workday prior to and his/her first scheduled workday following the day on which the holiday is observed, unless s/he has failed to so work because of sickness or other good cause. - c.
+When any holiday is observed during an eligible Employee's vacation, s/he

-- c.
-When any holiday is observed during an eligible Employee's vacation, s/he shall be entitled to pay for the unworked holiday. - d.
-When any holiday is observed during a period in which an eligible Employee is receiving salary continuance, s/he shall be entitled to pay for the unworked holiday. - e.
-If an eligible Employee works on a holiday for less than eight (8) hours, s/he shall be paid for time not worked for the remainder of the eight (8) hours, pursuant to paragraph 3(a) of this Section. - f.
+- shall be entitled to pay for the unworked holiday. - d.
+If an eligible Employee works on a holiday for less than eight (8) hours, s/he shall be paid for time not worked for the remainder of the eight (8) hours, pursuant to paragraph 3(a) of this Section. - e.
 It is understood that no Employee shall receive more than double time and one-half for hours worked on a holiday.